SiliconLabs/wifi_combo_applications/iot-pa-coex-wifi_provisioning_over_ble_using_at_commands/readme.md

    4. The RS9116 NCP radio is configured only for 2.4 GHz band.

-   5. The RS9116 NCP module works as a normal client that can connect to an Access Point with different security modes other than enterprise security.
+   5. The RS9116 NCP module works as a normal client that can connect to an Access Point with security modes: Open, WPA and WPA2.